top of page

 Please consider everything I've mentioned above in helping you decide.
 But the bottom line is that for the most common uses by regular folks, PC/Windows is a lot less expensive and will do whatever you want.

-I don't dislike Macs (and I have one, out of my several computers) but as you can tell I do prefer Windows for all the reasons above.
+I don't adamantly dislike Macs (and I do have one, out of my several computers) but I do prefer Windows for all the reasons above.

 bottom of page